PolaarOfficial/KnotAPI/README.md

 We can then pull in the OTP from GET request, and then leverage it in our login steps, in order to proceed with the Amazon shopping experience.

+**Update**

+**09/21/2025** Twilio requests confirmation of their short code abilities:
+>However, we have recently added the ability to enable long code phone numbers on your Twilio account to receive these messages.
+I can help enable this, but first we have to get your consent and acknowledgement of these key details:
+>>This feature, when enabled, will cause your account to receive incoming messages from short code numbers.
+The setting is account-wide and will affect all the long code numbers that belong to your Twilio account.
+>>Short code numbers can only reach numbers from the same country as the short code.
+Therefore, you must ensure you're using a Twilio number from the same country as the short code, in order to receive messages.
+For example, if you are trying to receive messages from a Canada short code, you will need to use a Canada Twilio number.
+>>Twilio cannot guarantee that every short code will be able to reach your Twilio number, even if the Twilio number is from the same country as the short code.
+There may be cases where a short code carrier does not have reach to Twilio; certain short code providers cannot reach some VoIP platforms.
+Some companies may also choose not to send to VoIP platforms.
+This is common with OTP messages from larger companies such as Apple, Microsoft, Google, Facebook, and WhatsApp.
+>>You will not be able to send outbound messages from your Twilio numbers to short codes.

+>Lastly, we need to get your confirmation that you have read and understand the following opt-out limitations with this feature from our legal team

+I have confirmed.

 ## Usage with AGENTIC Shoppers
+Current Idea:
+See if it is possible to automate the deep link shopping flow:
+- Create a deeplink to some random amazon product
+- Hit the API link within the deeplink reference
+- Leverage Playwright to go through the purchase process to simulate the normal human flow

 Further research required:
 Deep Link